P.S. 384 - Hunters Point Elementary

 At P.S.
 384, we want our children to be excited about books!

-Students engage in literacy instruction that provides models of effective reading, discussion, inquiry, and independent work.
-Students will engage across a variety of leveled texts, and have opportunities to choose books in their classroom library.
+Students engage in literacy instruction that combines the gradual release method, direct instruction, and application.
+Students will engage across a variety of texts within a thematic unit, and have opportunities to choose books in their classroom library.

 Decodable Texts -- Students in lower grades have opportunities to practice their phonics skills in decodable readers that mirror their learning.